-Well distinguish moves one from another is very important because everything isn't allowed (see further below).
-IN the previous example, it may be the case that the token you want to move could advance by 9 squares directly, but couldn't neither advance by 3 nor 6 squares, in which case you can't touch that token this turn.
+It is very important to distinguish each move because everything isn't allowed (see further below).
+In the previous example, it may be the case that the token you want to move could advance by 9 squares directly, but couldn't neither advance by 3 nor 6 squares, in which case you can't touch that token this turn.

 You will have to play another token if you can.
 It could happen sometimes that you are forced to skip your turn or a part of it because no moves are possible.

 When rolling double, dice are played twice instead of just once.
-Thus, for example, by rolling 5 5, you can run four moves of 5 squares each instead of just two.
+Thus, for example, by rolling 5 5, you can make four moves of 5 squares each instead of just two.

 In such a case, you can move four times the same token, or four different tokens, at your choice.